Arrow420/mangatools/README.md

 Usage: mangatools extract [OPTIONS]

 Options:
-  --help  Show this message and exit.
+  --volume / --no-volume  Includes the volume number in the folder name --help                  Show this message and exit.
 ```